RyannKim327/Facebook-Bot-Python/Readme.md

 ---
 <h3 style="color: blue">Disclaimer</h3>
-<blockquote style="text-align: justify">&emsp;The fbchat I've used still having error, abpout the line 192 `revision` variable.
+<blockquote style="text-align: justify;">&emsp;The fbchat I've used still having error, abpout the line 192 `revision` variable.
 So that, I've changed the value of it as int(user_id) and it fixed.</blockquote>

 ---
 <h3 style="color: red">Warning</h3>
-<blockquote style="text-align: justify">&emsp;Must be aware that the account you may use might have some errors while debugging.
+<blockquote style="text-align: justify;">&emsp;Must be aware that the account you may use might have some errors while debugging.
 So must create a whitehat account or dummy account to avoid this issue to your main account.
 I won't tollerate you to create a dummy account for some illegal activities, but only for educational purposes.
 This project is created not just for entertainment, but also for you to learn this programming language.
 This warning may help you to avoid some crash and errors also issues to your main account, that's why I give a warning to you.</blockquote>

 ---
 ### Credits